virtual-kubelet/virtual-kubelet/providers/azure/README.md

 ### Deploy Virtual Kubelet

 Manually deploy the Virtual Kubelet, the following env. variables have already been set earlier.
 You do need to pass through the subnet you created for ACI earlier, otherwise the container instances will not be able to participate with the other pods within the cluster subnet.
+We are assuming you are deploying Virtual Kubelet onto a cluster that isn't AKS.

 ```cli
 RELEASE_NAME=virtual-kubelet